lazyCodes7/lazyCodes7.github.io/content/posts/Week4.md

 # This week
 The project kickoff

 Before the coding period began I had previously been working on classification of the Christian icons in the painting.
-But in order to do caption art, we needed a good source.
+But in order to caption art, we needed a good source.
 So I had been collecting sources here.

 In order to get some idea on how to proceed with the sources collected I contacted my mentor Fred.